- Impact of 3D printing in the automotive industry

 According to nanalyse.com, the key 3D printing management players existing in this market, which in fact is not overcrowded, are:

-Stratasys (market cap of $1.132 billion) is also a well-known additive manufacturing market player which specializes in automotive applications.
+With a market cap of $1.132 billion it is also a well-known additive manufacturing market player which specializes in automotive applications.
 This company provides CAD solutions for manufacturing, prototyping, tooling, and production and maintains its own online community for professional designers, engineers, manufacturers, and students.

-Siemens (market cap of $87.34 billion) also has some CAD tools for 3D printing, such as Siemens SolidEdge and NX.
+Holding a market cap of $87.34 billion it also has some CAD tools for 3D printing, such as Siemens SolidEdge and NX.
 SolidEdge parametric solid modeling software is intended to design individual components and assemblies.
 NX is used by the automotive industry to create entire environments, i.e. to design parts and to simulate the part behavior, analyze the elements and prepare them for manufacturing.

-PTC (market cap of $5.49 billion) also offers mid-level 3D CAD software and solutions intended for parts design, such as Creo software for parametric CAD modeling.
+Having a market cap of $5.49 billion also offers mid-level 3D CAD software and solutions intended for parts design, such as Creo software for parametric CAD modeling.
 Though this company is much smaller than the “monsters” of the industry, PTC is among the four leading developers of CAD software.

-In addition, it should be mentioned that there are a handful of successful startups and small software developing companies which offer paid and open-source 3D CAD products.
-And, of course, you can involve an IT outsourcing company for 3D printing software development, in which case the software will be tailored to your specific needs.
+In addition, it should be mentioned that there are a handful of successful startups and small software developing companies that offer paid and open-source 3D CAD products.